Welcome & Merhaba!

-Turkish Coffee Lady is a women-owned business and is committed to inspiring women entrepreneurs to pursue their dreams.
+Turkish Coffee Lady is a woman-led business.
+It is committed to building friendships one coffee at a time and to inspiring female entrepreneurs to pursue their dreams.

-Thank you for visiting our site, and we hope to see you at our café soon!
+Thank you for visiting our site, and we hope to see you at our authentic coffee shop soon!

 The project also received the Cultural Sustainability Award by Istanbul Tourist Guides Union in 2014.
 Gizem was named as one of the Top Young Outstanding Persons of Turkey in the culture category in 2015 by JCI International, and was awarded as one of 40 Under 40 Most Influential Turkish Americans by Turk of America magazine in March 2017.
 She has been donating her time and energy to the Turkish-American community in D.C. since 2009.
 She served as the president of American Turkish Association of Washington DC (ATA-DC) for four years.
 Washingtonians will recognize ATA-DC as the group that organizes the annual Turkish Festival every year in the heart of the capital.